Sewer Scope Inspection Near Me

 Unless they’ve been replaced, a typical home has service laterals made of clay pipe, which are easily penetrated by tree roots.
 The City recommends homeowners clean their laterals every three to five years.
 If roots are present, laterals should be cleaned annually.

-In a recent post "Is a Sewer Scope Inspection Worth It?," we review how when these lines break or get backed-up, repairing sewer lines is an expensive project.
+In a recent post "Is Scoping the Sewer or Drain Lines Worth It?," we review how when these lines break or get backed-up, repairing sewer lines is an expensive project.
 As a new home buyer it can be critical to uncover what's in the sewer drains before you buy.

 There are several causes of sewer line blockage and damage including: